 • How do I know if my GM car has a crash recording air bag 'black box' SDM / EDR?

-• I had an car accident, and the air bags did not deploy.
+•I had an car accident, and the air bags did not deploy.
 Is there stored crash data?

 Depending on the year and model, there can be two types of recorded data.
 Deployment and 'non' deployment data.
 Deployment data is permanently written on the eeprom chip inside the airbag SDM module.
 'Non' deployment information can often be recovered, and display the same last 5 seconds of pre crash vehicle data.
 Non deployment SDMs require special handling, please contact us for proper airbag SDM removal procedures in these cases.
 Pre crash data events apply to 1998 and later GM vehicles.

-• How fast does my car need to be to deploy the air bags?
+•How fast does my car need to be to deploy the air bags?

 GM electronic air bag SDMs do not look at vehicle speed to determine an air bag deployment command.
 The airbag SDM looks for a change in acceleration on the vehicle 'X' axis to determine deployment criteria.
-So technically, a GM car could be stopped or moving very slowly, be in an accident event, and deploy the air bags.

-• Why is the air bag module sometimes called the 'black box' ?
+•Why is the air bag module sometimes called the 'black box' ?

 There are several possible origins of the term 'black box'.
 Some believe it is because early (flight data) recorders and WWII radar units were painted black.
 Yet another description is, "the term black box has been used to describe something that performs a function, but its inner workings are complex and mysterious."
 In media related stories, CNN uses the term 'black box' to descibe the airbag module crash data "due to a lack of a better term."
 On airplanes, the technical term is flight data recorder.
 On GM and Saturn vehicles, the technical term is air bag SDM or air bag sensing and diagnostic module.